Motor vehicle tax

 - fourth calendar quarter by 15 February of the following year.

 At the end of each calendar year, a tax declaration (Form Kr1) relating to the taxable vehicles must be submitted to the tax office by 31 March of the following calendar year.
-Form Kr2 – Explaining the Vehicle Tax Declaration (Kr1) for the respective year can be used to help fill in Form Kr1 and to calculate the tax.
+Form Kr2 – Explaining the Motor Vehicle Tax Declaration (Kr1) for the respective year can be used to help fill in Form Kr1 and to calculate the tax.

 Responsibility for collection